jamestiotio/cse/pa/PA2/README.md

   - `server/certificate_100xxxx.crt` (the server's CA-signed public key)
 - All the necessary files to be transferred over the network ready in the corresponding `data/` directory

 After ensuring that all dependencies exist, compile both the client and server Java code files.
 This can be done by simply running `make`.
-Then, run the server program first on a terminal window (`java ServerCP1` or `java ServerCP2`), and then run the client program on a different terminal window.
+Then, run the server program first on a terminal window, and then run the client program on a different terminal window.

+To run the server, run `java ServerWithSecurity`.

-There are 2 modes of operation:
+Meanwhile, there are 3 modes of operation for the client:

-- Command-Line Arguments: run `java ClientCP1 <SERVER_IP_ADDRESS> <SERVER_PORT> <COMMAND> <ANY_ADDITIONAL_ARGS>` or `java ClientCP2 <SERVER_IP_ADDRESS> <SERVER_PORT> <COMMAND> <ANY_ADDITIONAL_ARGS>`.
+- Command-Line Arguments: run `java ClientWithSecurity CLI <SERVER_IP_ADDRESS> <SERVER_PORT> <MODE> <USERNAME> <PASSWORD> <COMMAND> <ANY_ADDITIONAL_ARGS>`.
-- Interactive Shell: run `java ClientCP1` or `java ClientCP2`, then enter the commands that you wish to perform, followed by their respective arguments.
+- Interactive Shell (Live Demo Version): run `java ClientWithSecurity SHELL <SERVER_IP_ADDRESS> <SERVER_PORT> <MODE> <USERNAME> <PASSWORD>`, then enter the commands that you wish to perform, followed by their respective arguments.
+- Graphical Unit Interface: run `java ClientWithSecurity GUI`, then interact with the GUI window accordingly.

-Here are the currently-available list of commands:
+Here are the currently-available list of commands (for CLI and SHELL modes of the client):

 - `UPLD <FILENAME>...`
 - `DWNLD <FILENAME>...`